About the Pandanet Go European Team Championship

 The 2012-2013 season kicked off on Tuesday 18th September 2012, with the first A League matches.
 30 countries again played the 2012-13 League.
 The season ran with one match per month or so, in each division, until 14th May 2013.
 The finals were at the EGC in Olsztyn, Poland, on 26th and 27th July 2013; Czechia won for the first time.

 The 2013-2014 season kicked off on Tuesday 17th September 2013, with the first C League matches.
 32 countries played the 2013-14 League, with the addition of new countries Greece and Iceland in C League.
+The finals were at the EGC in Sibiu, Romania, on 25th and 26th July 2014; Russia won again.

 We hope you are continuing to enjoy the championship, which is leading to many more contacts within Europe and helping to spread our game.
 Check the schedule and log in on Pandanet to watch the action!